jankner/meta-report/report.md

 GADTs let us give custom types to the constructors of our type.
 This allows us to express the typing rules of the embedded language in the Haskell's type system.
-Haskell's type checker will then disallow any program that might result in a badly typed term of the embedded language.
+Haskell's type checker will then reject any program that might result in a badly typed term of the embedded language.